jedevc/pixelflut-stream/site/content/docs/examples.md

 Rendering text is kind of useful, and so is rendering something over and over again.
 This example combines both of them!

+As a useful helper, we need to get the size of the canvas, so we also do that at the beginning.

 {{< tabs "clock" >}}
 {{< tab "Python" >}}
 ```python3